History

 2011

-- LA Weekly votes Troubadour best booked club in Los Angeles.
+- LA Weekly votes Troubadour best best-booked club in Los Angeles.

 - Comedian David Chappelle stops by for a secret Valentine’s Day set.